It was the year 2015. I was a sophomore in college. My roommates and I had decided to throw a St. Patrick’s Day party.

 This sauce is made with fish, salt, and water.
 That’s it.
 But it’s so much more than that.

 The flavor is out of this world and it’s perfect for corned beef.
-The pungent, salty and briny flavor from the fish sauce really compliments the flavor of the corned beef.
+The pungent, salty, and briny flavor of the fish sauce really compliments the flavor of the corned beef.

 I know there are a lot of sauces on this list, but I just couldn’t help myself.

 Moreover, this one stands on its own.
 Pipian sauce is a Mexican sauce that’s made with roasted pumpkin seeds, tomatillos, and chili peppers.

 It has a unique flavor that’s perfect for corned beef.
 The pumpkin seeds add a lovely sweetness to the corned beef.

 Tomatoes and onions are two of my favorite things.
 So, it’s no surprise that I love this sauce.

 This sauce is comprised of tomatoes, onions, garlic, and spices.
 It’s the ideal combination of both sweet and savory.

 I enjoy using this sauce on a variety of meals, but it’s spectacular with corned beef.
 The tomatoes’ sweetness enhances the flavor of the corned beef.